ptrd/felix/dependencymanager/pedantic-dm.md

 As with the messages logged by the original, all errors and warnings are logged to the LogService (if present) or the stdout if no LogService is present.
 If you don't have a LogService deployed, the [OSGi Screenlogger](https://bitbucket.org/pjtr/osgi-screen-logger) might be a convenient logging tool during development.

+## Implicit callbacks

+The DependencyManager has a number of implicit callbacks (hooks), that you might or might not use.
+If you don't use them, you can disable them, but most people don't do that as it causes no harm.
+However, this version of the DependencyManager will complain if the callbacks are missing and not disabled (that's why it's called pedantic).
+To get rid of these errors, ensure that you always set the right callback methods on the `Component`, e.g.

+    dependencyManager.createComponent().setCallbacks(null, null, null, null);

+to disable them all.

 ## Log levels

 All detected issues are logged at error or warning level: